scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 ### The Trouble with Escape Codes

-Escape codes are simple for the terminal to process, but lack useful structure when generating them.
+Escape codes are simple for the terminal to process, but lack useful structure for the programmer generating them.
 The code above shows one potential problem: we must remember to reset the color when we finish a run of text.
-This problem is no different to that of freeing manually allocated memory, and the long history of memory safety problems in C programs show us that we cannot expect to do this reliably.
+This problem is no different to that of remembering to free manually allocated memory, and the long history of memory safety problems in C programs show us that we cannot expect to do this reliably.
 Luckily, we're unlikely to crash our program if we forget an escape code!

 To solve this problem we might decide to write functions like `printRed` below, which prints a colored string and resets the styling afterwards.